Radzen Blazor Studio provides a powerful design time UI for adding Blazor components and HTML elements.

 - Drag it from the toolbox onto Radzen Blazor Studio’s design canvas.

-- Drop the item at the desired location - before, after or inside some existing component or HTML element.
+- Drop the item at the desired location - before, after or inside an existing component or HTML element.

 You can select a component in one of the following ways: